Interaction-aware Kalman Neural Networks for Trajectory Prediction: Introduction

-In this paper, we propose a model called \emph{Interaction-aware Kalman Neural Networks} (IaKNN) for foresting the motion of surrounding dynamic obstacles effectively.
-Specifically, IaKNN is a multi-layer architecture consisting of three layers, namely an interaction layer, a motion layer and a filter layer.
-The interaction layer is a deep neural network with multiple convolution layers standing before the LSTM encoder-decoder architecture.
-Fed with the past trajectories of vehicles that are close to one another, this layer extracts the ``accelerations'' that capture not only those raw acceleration readings but also the interactive effects among vehicles in the form of social force (which is a measure of internal motivation of an individual in a social activity in sociology and has been used for studying the motion trajectories of pedestrians \cite{helbing1995social}).
+In this paper, we propose a specific model for the prediction subsystem called \emph{Interaction-aware Kalman Neural Networks} (IaKNN).
+IaKNN is a multi-layer architecture consisting of three layers, namely an interaction layer, a motion layer, and a filter layer.
+The interaction layer is a deep neural network with multiple convolution layers laying before the LSTM encoder-decoder architecture.
+Fed with the past trajectories of vehicles that are close to one another, this layer extracts the \emph{accelerations} that capture not only those raw acceleration readings but also the interactive effects among vehicles in the form of social force, a latent variable (which is a measure of internal motivation of an individual in a social activity in sociology and has been used for studying the motion trajectories of pedestrians \cite{helbing1995social}).
 The extracted accelerations are called \emph{interaction-aware accelerations}.
-The motion layer is similar to the existing physics-based motion model which transforms accelerations to trajectories by using kinematics models.
+The motion layer is similar to the existing physics-based motion model which transforms accelerations into trajectories by using kinematics models.
 Here, instead of feeding the motion layer with the accelerations read from sensors directly, we feed with those interaction-aware accelerations that are outputted by the interaction layer and call the transformed trajectories \emph{interaction-aware trajectories}.
 The filter layer consists of mainly a Kalman filter for optimally estimating the future trajectories based on the interaction-aware trajectories outputted by the motion layer.
-The novelty in this layer is that we incorporate two LSTM neural networks~\cite{hochreiter1997long} for learning the time-varying process and measurement noises that would be used in the update step of the Kalman filter, and this is the first of its kind for trajectory prediction. \if 0 In the filter layer, we establish a \emph{time-varying multi-agent Kalman neural networks} to estimate the underlying trajectories.
-In particular, two LSTM neural networks \cite{hochreiter1997long} are implemented to learn the time-varying process and measurement noise, inspired by the work of \cite{coskun2017long}. \fi In summary, our IaKNN model enjoys the merits of both the physics-based model (the motion layer) and the interaction-based model (the interaction layer) and employs neural-network-based probabilistic filtering for accurate estimation (the filter layer).
+The novelty in this layer is that we incorporate two LSTM neural networks~\cite{hochreiter1997long} for learning the time-varying process and measurement noises that would be used in the update step of the Kalman filter, and this is the first of its kind for trajectory prediction.
+In summary, our IaKNN model enjoys the merits of both the physics-based model (the motion layer) and the interaction-based model (the interaction layer) and employs neural-network-based probabilistic filtering for accurate estimation (the filter layer).
+In experiments, we evaluate IaKNN on the \emph{Next Generation Simulation} (NGSIM) dataset \cite{colyar2007us} and the empirical results demonstrate the effectiveness of IaKNN.